History & Heritage

 Home to Generations of Modinites

 In 1942 the Dushkins and Schoolmans sold their stake in the camp to the Berkson family who continued to run Modin until 1954 when Sam Kadison, their longtime partner, purchased the camp.
 Upon Sam’s passing in 1979 the mantle was placed upon the shoulders of his niece, Amy Adler and her husband David Adler who owned the camp until David’s passing in 1992.
 After David’s death his Director, Howard Salzberg, purchased the camp.
-The Salzberg family’s roots in Modin date back to its inception in 1922.
 In 1992, seeking a more modern and functional site, Camp Modin acquired a beautiful camp in Belgrade, Maine where the Modin community has continued to thrive.
+In 2024 Samara and Pascal Cohen purchased the camp from the Salzbergs.

 The Modin community has continued to evolve over the years and today stands as one of the premier Jewish summer camping institutions in the country.
 In some families, three and even four generations have spent the most important and memorable summers of their lives at Modin.
 Such longevity stems not only by providing top-notch facilities, quality programming and well-trained staff, but through the continued pursuit of Jewish ideals and the fostering of individuality, community, growth and lifelong friendships.